TriplyDB/Documentation/docs/triply-api/index.md

 Two types of searches can be performed: a simple search, and a custom search.
 Simple searches require one search term for a fuzzy match.
-Custom searches accept a JSON object conforming to [the elasticsearch query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
+Custom searches accept a JSON object conforming to [the ElasticSearch query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 #### URI path